 For a breakfast pick-me-up, Rachael heads to the “ideal hometown diner”: Rocky Bay Cafe.
 Located in Friday Harbor, Rocky Bay keeps both locals and tourists “happy and full” with comfort food dishes like hearty veggie omelets, biscuits and gravy, and even fresh doughnuts made in-house.

-In Park City, UT, Rachael Ray heads to Easy Street, serving great steaks and seafood, on Food Network's Rachael's Vacation.
+In Park City, UT, Rachael Ray heads to Shabu for exotic Asian cuisine, sushi and sake cocktails, on Food Network's Rachael's Vacation.